How to look after everyone’s interests in the post peak-COVID future

 ABOUT ANDREW RAINSFORD

 Andrew Rainsford is a specialist consultant in the Christian sector, helping churches with matters concerning buildings, capacity building, project development, income generation and community enterprise.
-He has 28 years experience in funding and third sector management and now engages with projects that will make a difference to the community.
+He has over 30 years experience in funding and third sector management and now engages with projects that will make a difference to the community.

 Strategic Planning & Business Planning